slok/bilrost/README.md

 Yes, we support [Prometheus] metrics, by default metrics will be served in `0.0.0.0:8081/metrics`.

-### Do you support https `Service`s
+### Do you support https `Service`s?

-No, this will come with an avialable setting in the `IngressAuth` CR.
+No at this moment, this will come with an available setting in the `IngressAuth` CR.
 By default and without advanced options will be http.

 ### In what state is this controller?

-Is not stable yet.
+The controller is very new, but is stable enough, although we are sure that lacks of some functionality or has bugs.

 If you are using it a medium-big scale please let us know how is working in case we need to optimize or fix parts of the controller.

 ### Is this another ingress controller?

-Well is an ingress controller, but only sets up OAUTH2/OIDC security, it has small responsibility, so in other words no, this will not replace Ngix, Skipper, Traefik...
+Yes and no, is an ingress controller, but only sets up OAUTH2/OIDC security, it has small responsibility, so in other words no as a full ingress controller, this will not replace Nginx, Skipper, Traefik...

 ### How about having multiple Bilrost instances?

 Although is not required because of its async nature and you could configure the number of workers to run, should be safe to have multiple instances, and in case of sharding you could have instances per namespace if you want.

+### Why running a proxy server instead using the ingress controller servers?

+Well, this is the way of not requiring any particular ingress setup.
+Nevertheless we plan to support ingress-controller based annotations, so users have the option of removing the proxy instances.

+For now, this proxy approach makes easy to abstract the architecture in place and setup easy OAUTH2/OIDC security.

 ### Are you planning to support more auth backends and proxies?